-Tinamous are species of ground-dwelling birds which are found in central and south America.
-They superficially resemble Partridges and Quails but have limited flight capability, preferring to walk or run rather than fly.
-Tinamous have traditionally been regarded as the sister group of the flightless ratites (Ostriches, Emus, Cassowaries, and Rheas).
-They are found in a variety of habitats, ranging from semi-arid alpine grasslans to tropical rainforests.
-Tinamous are also divided into two distinct subfamilies, the steppe or open-country tinamous and the forest tinamous.
+Tinamous are species of ground-dwelling birds, which inhabit central and south America.
+They superficially resemble Partridges and Quails, but have limited flight capability, preferring to walk or run rather than fly.
+Tinamous have traditionally been regarded as the sister group of the flightless birds or ratites (Ostriches, Emus, Cassowaries, and Rheas).
+They live in a variety of habitats, ranging from semi-arid alpine grasslans to tropical rainforests.
+Around 47 species are recognized for the tinamou, that are divided acording to their habitats in two major groups; the steppe or open-country tinamous, and the forest tinamous.

 In general, the tinamou is a plump and compact bird with a slender neck and a small head.
-The body is quite heavy, with a high rump outline from an enormous development of rump feathers, which generally hide the extremely short or even rudimentary tail.
-The sexes are alike, except that the female is often slightly heavier and has brighter coloration.
-Tinamous are found in many colours that allow them to conceal themselves in their surrounding environments and in a great diversity of weights that range from 150 g to 2 kg.
+The body is quite heavy, with a high rump outline which generally hide the extremely short or even rudimentary tail.
+Both sexes are alike in appearance, except that the female is often slightly heavier and has brighter coloration.
+Tinamous are available in many colors that allow them to conceal themselves in their surrounding environments, and in a great diversity of weights that range from 150 g to 2 kg.

 Tinamous are opportunistic and omnivorous feeders, consuming a wide variety of plant and animal food from fruits and seeds to worms, insects and small vertebrates.
-Tinamous will also dust-bathe as well as washing themselves by standing in heavy rain.
-They are heard more often than seen, communicating with each other by a variety of frequently given, characteristic calls, especially during the breeding season.
+They also dust-bathe, as well as washing themselves by standing in heavy rain.
+Tinamous are heard more often than seen, as they communicate with each other by a variety of frequently given, characteristic calls, especially during the breeding season.

-Certain tinamou species have well-defined breeding periods, and others breed throughout the year.
-Courting birds raise their thickly feathered rump and display their brightly coloured under-tails.
-Tinamous make their nests on the ground, concealed in vegetation or among rocks.
-It is the male who constructs and defends the nest.
-Females will wander through several territories mating with the resident males and laying their eggs in their nests.
-The eggs are among the most beautiful of all bird eggs, always monochromatic and highly glazed.
-The colours include light chocolate brown, near black, purple, dark bluish green, light yellowish green, and even red.
-More than one hen may place her eggs in a male’s nest, thus the clutch may become quite large, numbering from 8 to 16 eggs.
+Certain tinamou species have well-defined breeding periods, while others breed throughout the year.
+Courting birds raise their thickly feathered rump and display their brightly colored under-tails.
+Tinamous make their nests on the ground, concealed in vegetation or among rocks, and it’s the male who constructs and defends the nest.
+While female tinamous wander through several territories for mating with the resident males and laying their eggs in their nests.
+The eggs are among the most beautiful and colorful of all birds’ eggs, always monochromatic and highly glazed.
+Tinamous’ egg colors include light chocolate brown, near black, purple, dark bluish green, light yellowish green, and even red.
+More than one hen may place her eggs in a male’s nest, thus the clutch may become quite large, numbering from 8 – 16 eggs.
 The male does the incubation for a period of 2 – 3 weeks and guides the chicks for several weeks after hatching.

 Tinamous and their eggs have many natural predators, from Falcons and Vampire Bats to Jaguars.
-They have also been extensively hunted by humans as fine game birds however, the main threat to their populations is from habitat destruction through land clearing and agricultural development.
+They have been extensively hunted by humans as fine game birds too.
+However the main threat to their populations is the habitat loss as a result of land clearing and agricultural development.